defihook/clusterflow/docs/pipelines.md

 given by the filename, which should end in `.config`.
 The top of the file should contain a title and description surrounded by `/*` and `*/`

+Modules are described using `#` prefixes.
+Tab indentation denotes dependencies between modules.
+Syntax is `#module_name parameters`, where there can be any number of space separated parameters which will be passed on to the module at run time.

 Variables can be set using the same `@key value` syntax as in `clusterflow.config` files.